 Some of the event’s activities took place indoors at Robson Square, and some happened in the North Plaza outside the Vancouver Art Gallery.

-The Vancouver Halloween Parade & Expo has been cancelled for 2024 due to construction.
-This is the third year in a row that it’s been cancelled for that reason.
-The last time the event took place was in 2019.
+The Vancouver Halloween Parade & Expo has been cancelled for 2025.
+It was cancelled last year too due to construction.
+The last time the event happened was in 2019.

-To learn about events that are happening this year, see our articles about Vancouver Events at Halloween, Halloween Activities for Adults and Halloween Activities for Children.
+See our articles about Vancouver Events at Halloween, Halloween Activities for Adults and Halloween Activities for Children to learn about events that are happening this year.

 Vancouver Halloween Parade & Expo

-In 2022 the Vancouver Halloween Parade & Expo was going to take place on the weekend of October 7th to 9th, so on the Thanksgiving Long Weekend.
+In 2022 the Vancouver Halloween Parade & Expo was going to take place over the Thanksgiving Long Weekend in October.
 However, the event was cancelled due to construction.
-The same was the case in 2023 and 2024.
+The same was the case in 2023, 2024 and is again in 2025.

-In years when it does take place, the three-day expo includes both free and ticketed events.
-There are free live performances on all three days in the afternoons and early evenings outdoors in the North Plaza of the Vancouver Art Gallery at 850 Georgia Street.
-There is also a wonderful, free and family-friendly parade on the Sunday.
+The three-day expo included both free and ticketed events.
+There were free live performances on all three days in the afternoons and early evenings outdoors in the North Plaza of the Vancouver Art Gallery at 850 Georgia Street.
+There was also a wonderful, free and family-friendly parade on the Sunday.

-Ticketed events usually take place on the Saturday and Sunday at UBC Robson Square at 800 Robson Street, both indoors and under shelter by the ice rink.
+Ticketed events usually took place on the Saturday and Sunday at UBC Robson Square at 800 Robson Street, both indoors and under shelter by the ice rink.

 Halloween Expo Activities

-The Vancouver Halloween Parade & Expo features activities at Robson Square, free live entertainment in the Vancouver Art Gallery’s North Plaza, and a parade in the heart of the city.
+The Vancouver Halloween Parade & Expo featured activities at Robson Square, free live entertainment in the Vancouver Art Gallery’s North Plaza, and a parade in the heart of the city.

-There is usually an indoor exhibition at UBC Robson Square (at 800 Robson Street) from around 12:00 pm until 7:00 pm on both the Saturday and Sunday.
+There was usually an indoor exhibition at UBC Robson Square (at 800 Robson Street) from around 12:00 pm until 7:00 pm on both the Saturday and Sunday.

-The parade typically runs for about 10 blocks down Howe Street, along Smithe, and then back up Granville Street.
+The parade ran for about 10 blocks down Howe Street, along Smithe, and then back up Granville Street.
 Click Vancouver Halloween Parade for more details.

 What to Expect

-The Vancouver Halloween Expo isn’t about skeletons, witches, zombies, pumpkins and the walking dead.
-You might see a few of these Halloween characters and symbols, but not a lot.
-Instead, the event is all about comics, Japanese anime, video games and mythologies.
+The Vancouver Halloween Expo wasn’t about skeletons, witches, zombies, pumpkins and the walking dead.
+You possibily would have seen a few of these Halloween characters and symbols, but not a lot.
+Instead, the event was all about comics, Japanese anime, video games and mythologies.

-If you happen to be anywhere near Robson Square or the Vancouver Art Gallery on the Thanksgiving Long Weekend, on any day other than the holiday Monday, expect to see lots of young people in Japanese anime, superhero and various other funky costumes.
-Perhaps because of the anime element, the event tends to be especially popular with Korean, Japanese and other Asian young adults.
+If you happened to be anywhere near Robson Square or the Vancouver Art Gallery on the Thanksgiving Long Weekend, on any day other than the holiday Monday, you could expect to see lots of young people in Japanese anime, superhero and various other funky costumes.
+Perhaps because of the anime element, the event tended to be especially popular with Korean, Japanese and other Asian young adults.

 Halloween Expo Admission

-The parade and outdoor live entertainment are free.
-The comic and anime exhibition and indoor performances, however, require a pass purchase.
+The parade and outdoor live entertainment were free.
+The comic and anime exhibition and indoor performances, however, required a pass purchase.

-When the event does take place, single-day passes cost $8 online or about $10 at the door.
-A weekend pass is good for both the Saturday and Sunday (in years where the exhibition runs on both those days) and costs $15 at the door or $13 online.
+Single-day passes cost $8 online or about $10 at the door.
+A weekend pass was good for both the Saturday and Sunday (in years when the exhibition ran on both those days) and cost $15 at the door or $13 online.

-Family passes are also available for one day, are good for up to two adults and four children (ages 12 and under), and cost $30 at the door or $28 online.
+Family passes were also available for one day, were good for up to two adults and four children (ages 12 and under), and cost $30 at the door or $28 online.

 Expo Performances and Exhibition

-At the Vancouver Halloween Expo you don’t have to purchase a separate ticket for each individual event.
-Just buy a day pass or weekend pass and you get access to everything.
+At the Vancouver Halloween Expo you didn’t have to purchase a separate ticket for each individual event.
+You just had to buy a day pass or weekend pass and you got access to everything.

-To give you an idea of what you can expect when the event hopefully returns in future years, below was the 2019 schedule of programming.
+To give you an idea of what you can expect should the event hopefully return in future years, below was the 2019 schedule of programming.
 This was the last year the event took place.
 (Note: Schedules and performers were subject to change.)

 Friday, October 11th, 2019